peterpii/Load-Balancer/README.md

   * ws://localhost/ -> websocket app
   * ws://localhost/blahblah -> websocket app
   * path doesn't matter (path is only for layer 7)
+* You can create a config file and pass it as a path to Nginx, like tcp.cfg
+  * nginx -c FILEPATH
+* To run node app as a background service
+  * nohup node index.js &